2imi9/olmoearth_projects/docs/lfmc.md

 At each pixel, it regresses the LFMC of woody vegetation.

-It achieves a mean squared error of 580.5 on our validation set.
+It achieves a mean squared error of 580.6 on our test set.

 ## Training Data